Fermented papaya: benefits, dosage, contraindications

 ✪✪✪✪✪

-Fermented papaya is reputed for its anti-aging effects, largely due to its powerful antioxidant properties.
-A clinical study demonstrated that a daily intake of 9 grams of fermented papaya preparation for 4 weeks reduced oxidative damage to red blood cells, a key marker of oxidative stress.
+Fermented papaya is known for its anti-aging effects, largely thanks to its potent antioxidant properties.
+A clinical study demonstrated that daily intake of 9 grams of fermented papaya preparation for 4 weeks reduced oxidative damage to red blood cells, a key marker of oxidative stress.
 This effect theoretically contributes to preventing certain age-related degenerative diseases, such as neurodegenerative and cardiovascular diseases.

 Posologie